 \subsection{Data limitations}

-Despite the extensive efforts in developing optimal models through hyperparameter optimization, we observe that these optimal models on the training and validation data perform significantly worse on the test data (Table \ref{tab:test_set_metrics}) and that other parameters perform better on the test data (Figure \ref{fig:lags}, \ref{fig:inputs}).
+Despite the extensive efforts in developing optimal models through hyperparameter optimization, we observe that these optimal models on the training and validation data perform significantly worse on the test data (Table \ref{tab:test_set_metrics}), and that other parameters perform better on the test data (Figure \ref{fig:lags}, \ref{fig:inputs}).
 This is in large part due to lacking data quality and data quantity.
-The analysis presented in Section \ref{sec:results} highlight that the denitrification process is heavily seasonal, which is especially evident in the effect of the temperature variable.
+The analysis presented in Section \ref{sec:results} highlights that the denitrification process is heavily seasonal, which is especially evident in the effect of the temperature variable.
 Temperature is a rate-determining factor in biological systems, and low temperature increases the solubility of oxygen.
-The rate of diffusion will also increase with temperature (which can be important in a biofilm) — and which, in principle, may lead to increased methanol dosing as a higher concentration gradient will also increase diffusion rates.
-The test set period in February is around the typical time of minimum wastewater temperature in norther climates due to the melting of snow.
-As such, multiple years worth of data is required in order to have several realizations of these seasonalities demonstrated in the data to learn from.
-This highlights the importance of more research on WWTPs in northern climates that face unique challenges that do not arise in the literature dominated by more centrally located facilities as shown in Figure \ref{fig:map}.
-The fact that the nonlinear models perform best on the training and validation data but transfers worse to the test data than the linear model, suggests either consistent overfitting or that there are nonlinear relationships to be learned in the process.
+The rate of diffusion will also increase with temperature (which can be important in a biofilm) -- and which, in principle, may lead to increased methanol dosing as a higher concentration gradient will also increase diffusion rates.
+The test set period in February is around the typical time of minimum wastewater temperature in northern climates due to the melting of snow.
+As such, multiple years' worth of data is required in order to have several realizations of these seasonalities demonstrated in the data to learn from.
+This highlights the importance of more research on WWTPs in northern climates that face unique challenges not typically addressed in the literature dominated by more centrally located facilities, as shown in Figure \ref{fig:map}.
+The fact that the nonlinear models perform best on the training and validation data but transfer worse to the test data than the linear model suggests either consistent overfitting or that there are nonlinear relationships to be learned in the process.
 Both of these outcomes are caused by a lack of data quality (unmeasured covariates, noisy measurements) and data quantity (insufficient number of realizations of patterns to generalize from).
 This is supported by the broader time series forecasting literature, where simple linear models have been shown to generalize better than more complex nonlinear models in low-data or distribution-shift settings \cite{zeng2023transformers, chen2023tsmixer}.